 The Boat Trip

-During 2018 every guest staying at The Kalkan Regency Hotel gets a free day trip on the hotels gullet.
+During 2023 every guest staying at The Kalkan Regency Hotel gets a free day trip on the hotels gullet.
 You leave the hotel at the very civilised time of 9.45am for the short 5 minute drive to the harbour and don’t come back until 5.30pm.
-With a glass of champagne to start the trip, grilled sea bass for lunch (spaghetti bolognaise for the kids) a wonderful meze and three different places to dive into the sea it was such a lovely day.
+With a glass of champagne to start the trip, grilled sea bass for lunch (chicken strips and pitta fo the kids) a wonderful meze and three different places to dive into the sea it was such a lovely day.

 Indigo Beach Club

 Simpson Travel guests in Kalkan also all receive complimentary entrance into Indigo Beach Club on the harbour.
 If you love swimming in the sea then it’s the perfect spot for you.
-We had an amazing time on the Giant Mable, you’ll have to wait to see our video to see what that was, but the lure of the other children around the pool at the Kalkan Regency made us return earlier than we might otherwise have done!
+We had an amazing time on the Giant Mable.

 Patara Beach and Ruins

 You are transferred to The Kalkan Regency Hotel by private taxi (takes around 2 hours) so if you want to do any exploring whilst you are there you will either need to hire a car or book some transfers.
 It’s about £35 a day to hire a car so you can weigh that up against the cost of a taxi to wherever you want to go.
-We chose to head to Patara Beach the day we had a car.
+We chose to head to Patara Beach in a taxi.

 On the way to the beach you drive through Patara Roman ruins.
 You pay a fee to get into the national park area of the beach, and slightly extra to visit the ruins.
 It was incredibly hot so we only managed to convince the girls to visit both of the amphitheatres and the main street but it was worth it.
 They have re-instated one of the amphitheatres so you can see what it would have looked like and you can test out the acoustics.

 Patara Beach itself is eleven miles of glorious sand.
-In May it wasn’t too busy and it’s a short walk from the car park to the beach front where there is also a café with reasonable food, showers and toilets.
-We hired a couple of sunbeds so we could take advantage of the umbrellas – we actually needed these as the sand got too hot to stand on later in the afternoon – and set up camp next to one of the other families from the Kalkan Regency Hotel.
-We had taken the giant flamingos with us, and the batman body board and spent the day messing about in the sea and trying to build Buckingham Palace in sand.
-I actually wish we had visited the beach earlier in the trip as I would definitely have liked another day there.
+In October and when we visited last time in May it wasn’t too busy and it’s a short walk from the car park to the beach front where there is also a café with OK food, showers and toilets.
+We hired a couple of sunbeds so we could take advantage of the umbrellas – we actually needed these as the sand got too hot to stand on later in the afternoon – I actually wish we had visited the beach earlier in the trip as I would definitely have liked another day there.

 If you haven’t already worked it out, we absolutely loved our trip to the Kalkan Regency Hotel and Kalkan and hope that we get the opportunity to return one day soon.
 Put it on your list of places to go!!
 You can check out the website here!

-Why not check out our video of the trip below!
+Why not check out our video of the trip in 2018 below!

 With thanks to The Kalkan Regency Hotel and Simpson Travel for hosting us.
 All views and opinions are, as always, our own.